Responding to Job Postings

 If at any point while working on the project, it’s determined between you and the client that additional work outside of the original project scope is required, you can request that the client add an additional payment.
 This will create an additional agreement for you to accept, and then you can provide the additional work.

 Once you have completed the work, you can upload the files to the Files tab of the job for client approval.
 From there, the client can either accept the files or request revisions.
 If they request a revision, you will be notified.
 Make sure to clarify with the client exactly what they need by using the messaging feature.
-You can also use the additional payment calculator in the job message thread to help calculate the cost of the revision if needed.
+If you feel the revisions fall outside of the scope of your revision policy and you need to charge extra, this can also be communicated to the client via messages.
 This is another reason why setting your revision policy as part of your proposal clearly at the beginning is so important—it avoids unnecessary complications down the road.

 Once the final files are accepted by the client, they can release the funds to you.
 You can track the payment status for each job in the Payments tab.